 If the prospect of doing all this paperwork on your own terrifies you, you can always recruit a local helper – gestor.
 Find out more in our guide to Using Gestorias In Spain To Help With Your Paperwork.

 Barcelona has a higher cost of living than other big Spanish cities, but it’s still considerably lower than the cost of living in the UK or the USA.
 Its cost of living is impacted by tourism and the expat community, along with it being a major administrative hub in Catalonia.

-Utilities are around 30% cheaper in Barcelona than in London, but Internet is around 20% more expensive.
+Utilities are generally affordable, but Internet is around 20% more expensive.
 Food prices vary massively depending on whether it’s local or international products, but you’ll find the prices in open-air markets to be much less.

 How much do I need to retire in Barcelona?

 To live a comfortable retirement in Barcelona, you would need a minimum annual income of around €24,000 (£21,000) if you’re going to rent.
 If you have the money to buy property, you’ll need considerably less to live a comfortable lifestyle.

 If this sounds like an unreasonable amount of money for your retirement, living in a local town will massively reduce your outgoings.
 However, you’ll be impacted by factors such as less access to amenities and slower Internet speed.

 Where are the best places to live in Barcelona?

 1. La Ribera

 La Ribera was traditionally home to the wealthiest inhabitants but has recently been transformed into a great place for expats to call home.